SuperNEMO-DBD/cadfael-deployment/README.md

 a temporary local Ruby install if the system package manager cannot supply a sufficient version.
 It will then use `brew` itself to install the Homebrew Ruby for permanent use.
 So far no issues have been encountered with Git versions, though this can also be bootstrapped in future if required.
+Package lists below include any packages needed to bootstrap
+Ruby/Git.

 ## Mac OS X (Mavericks and higher)
 Only what homebrew itself requires - OS X plus Xcode.
 The latter